-Since radish is such a fast grower it’s great to sow a few rows now the temperatures are about to drop again.
+Since radish is such a fast grower, it’s great to sow a few rows now the temperatures are about to drop again.
 They only take about 50-60 days to mature so they will be ready in time before winter hits.
-A fun fact about radish, the taste changes based on the temperature and sunlight they get.
+A fun fact about radishes, the taste changes based on the temperature and sunlight they get.
 The hotter the sun the hotter the radish.

 To sow radish in a row give the rows a spacing of 20cm and thin the plants out to about 5 to 10cm.
 We actually never thin them out, but this does result in really small radishes!
 It’s usually not advised to pre-sow your radishes but we’ve never had any big issues with this.
 Charles dowding also never seems to run into issues pre-sowing and also he uses the multi-sowing technique to grow them in clumps

-To get a late winter harvest of kale to get you through the winter months, August is the time to start sowing them.
+To have a late winter harvest of kale and keep you supplied through the winter months, August is the time to start sowing them.
 As with arugula, harvest the outer leaves when they are big enough and the kale will continue to grow new leaves.
 As a tip, if you have chickens, grow a few extra for them, they love it!

 Starting your kale seeds can be done directly but the spacing needs to be about 30cm in all directions.
 To make it easier and protect them from pests like slugs at an early stage it’s best to start them in a seed tray.
-We like to sow two seeds per cell and thin them out to just one plant per cell.
+Sow two seeds per cell and thin them out to just one plant per cell.
 Transplant them with a plant spacing of 30cm and watch them grow all the way into winter!

-To end this list we will look at kohlrabi.
-A special variety of brassicas that grows similarly to cabbages and kale.
-Similar to Brussels sprouts kohlrabi thrives on warm germination and gets a better taste from the rather low-temperature ending making it great to start in August.
+To end this list we will look at kohlrabi. did you know that Kohlrabi is a special variety of brassicas that grows in a similar way to cabbages and kale?
+Just like Brussels sprouts, kohlrabi thrives on warm germination and gets a better taste from the rather low-temperature ending making it great to start in August.

-It’s important to note that not all varieties do well with an august start.
+It’s important to note that not all varieties do well with an August start.
 Purple kohlrabi likes it more than green varieties.
-To sow kohlrabi we use a similar plant spacing as kale.
+To sow kohlrabi we use a similar plant spacing similar to kale.
 About 30 cm in all directions.
 To make this easier and have a bigger chance of success we start them in a 40-cell deep seed tray and transplant them accordingly.

 Kohlrabi varieties to sow now – Blaro